-- ?
-Make developed areas healthier, more appealing places with cleaner air, cleaner water, and more parks and open space; - ?
-Reduce the rate at which forests, open space, farmland and other undeveloped areas are being lost to development; and, - ?
-Promote and accelerate development in urban and suburban areas or other growth areas identified through sound planning.
+- Make developed areas healthier, more appealing places with cleaner air, cleaner water, and more parks and open space; - Reduce the rate at which forests, open space, farmland and other undeveloped areas are being lost to development; and, - Promote and accelerate development in urban and suburban areas or other growth areas identified through sound planning.

-To that end, the Department has made significant regulatory changes to strengthen protection of New Jersey's drinking water supplies and other vital natural resources by imposing stricter standards for development in environmentally sensitive areas.
-The regulatory changes are also intended to streamline and expedite the permitting process and dedicate funding for infrastructure and parks in smart growth areas that are considered appropriate for development.

-To advance efforts to incorporate smart growth objectives into State policies and financing programs, the Department initially made two significant changes to the Financing Program in FFY2003 which are being continued in the current Priority System.
-The first change involves modifying the percentage of project costs the Department and the Trust provides to project sponsors Historically, all project sponsors received a loan for half of the project costs from the Department at 0% interest and a loan for the remaining project costs from the Trust at market rate.
-Under the Smart Growth Financing Package, the Department would provide 75% of the project costs at 0% interest, while the Trust would provide 25% of the project costs at market rate to certain types of projects:
+To that end, the Department has made significant regulatory changes that will strengthen protection of New Jersey's drinking water supplies and other vital natural resources by imposing stricter standards for development in environmentally sensitive areas.
+To advance efforts to incorporate smart growth objectives into State policies and financing programs, the Department initially made two significant changes to the Financing Program in FFY2003 which are being continued in the current Priority System proposal.
+The first change involves modifying the percentage of project costs the Department and the Trust provides to project sponsors.
+Historically, all project sponsors received a loan for half of the project costs from the Department at 0% interest and a loan for the remaining project costs from the Trust at market rate.
+Under the Smart Growth Financing Package, the Department provides 75% of the project costs at 0% interest, while the Trust provides 25% of the project costs at market rate to certain types of projects as follows: